 About the Chorus

-The Moraine Chorus is a mixed 'communiversity' chorus consisting of community members and UW-WC students.
+The Moraine Chorus is a mixed 'communiversity' chorus consisting of community members and University of Wisconsin-Milwaukee at Washington County students.

 The repertoire includes great choral works by Mendelssohn, Brahms, Mozart, Bach, and others, as well as lighter pieces.